 - Cost & Billing Administrator commits the SmartBudget plan.

 - SmartBudget populates the default billing rate for each billable role with the optimal rate calculated, for the defined plan period.
 SmartBudget also populates the cost rate for each billable role, using the calculated loaded labor cost for the period.

-Note: Cost & Billing Administrator is a default permission set in Polaris PSA based on the Administrator permission type.
+Cost & Billing Administrator is a default permission set in Polaris based on the Administrator permission type.
 Users assigned this role can access functionality required to set up and run SmartBudget.
 You can assign this role to any employee in your organization who manages rates.

 How does SmartBudget calculate optimal billing rates?